Alibaba's Magic Numbers

 "We believe Alibaba is an engine, which has financial services, logistics, cloud and other services.
 Our resources are invested in a globalized world over the next 20 years.
 Therefore, we have stopped reporting GMV numbers in the quarterly reports."

 I am not 100% sure I follow the logic there, but they abandoned one of their most beloved metrics because it distracts from their other activities?
-Apparently it is distracting in the quarterly results but not in the headline of the press release.
+Apparently, it is distracting in the quarterly results but not in the headline of the press release.

 The other revenue driving activities that Jack is referring to are relatively minor.
-For example cloud computing accounted for 3% of revenue in 2016, basically unchanged from 2.6% four years ago (page 2 of form 20-F 2016).
+For example, cloud computing accounted for 3% of revenue in 2016, basically unchanged from 2.6% four years ago (page 2 of form 20-F 2016).
 Their logistics activities are not fully consolidated and with financial services I presume he is referring to Alipay, but that is no longer fully part of Alibaba (at least not from a shareholder point of view).

-As you know the SEC is investigating Alibaba and maybe we will hear in due course what their findings are.
+As you know, the SEC is investigating Alibaba and maybe we will hear in due course what their findings are.
 Suffice it to say that the SEC looks unfavorable on placing more emphasis on non-GAAP metrics over official US-GAAP metrics.
 Perhaps the decision to remove it from quarterly reports is not as Jack indicated but rather a reaction to conversations with the SEC.

 On Oct.
 17, the SEC sent confirmation of receipt for Alibaba's answers along with a reminder (see below).